 For something warmer, there’s nothing better than merino for running.
 The NDO Jacket from Tracksmith is a breathable softshell on the outside with merino wool on the inside.
 The merino maintains a consistent temperature and doesn’t hold on to stink.
 You can soak this in sweat and still wear it again the next day.

 Stretchy nylon-elastane on the sides lets your arms power through those hill repeats.
 A huge white reflective sash on the back helps keep you running and out of the hospital.
 Speaking of consistency, NDO stands for “No Days Off.”
 Tracksmith wants to help you strive for consistency, moderation, and patience and the brand will even send you a training calendar if you buy the jacket in January.

 Each has its own purpose, but for ours, Gore-Tex Active is going to be the best membrane to be completely waterproof while still breathing during high output.
-The R7 jacket adds Shakedry to the mix, flipping the Gore-Tex Active inside out and completely removing the third layer of the jacket.
+The R7 jacket flips the Gore-Tex Active inside out, completely removing the third layer of the jacket.
 Eventually, that third layer gets wet in the rain and completely blocks moisture from breathing.
 No third layer equals less weight coming in at 6.6 ounces.

 A lightweight, water-resistant polyester shell on the outside gives you some rain protection while the merino and Tencel on the inside wicks moisture and doesn’t stink.
 Seams on the shoulder are offset so they don’t rub when you have a pack on and the back of the jacket is cut lower in a drop hem.